 SRPSD return to extracurricular sport phases will progress when appropriate under the guidance of local health authority.
-Phase one will begin October 13th, 2020

 Phase One (practice only):

 - School based skills training sessions/practices only - Participating students are in established cohorts.
 Cohorts of students are organized by schools to minimize inter grade or class mixing - Masks are required for coaches at all times and for participants when physical distancing cannot be maintained - Spectators are not permitted during phase one - No Joint Sponsorship allowed